 *I thought you were almost ready for your Novice Trials.*

 *That’s complicated too.*

-Crimson rolls her eyes. *Politics.
+Crimson snorts. *Politics.
 Hem-kissing.
-Thank the stars I didn’t get tricked into serving some dried up old hag-queen.*
+Thank the stars I didn’t get tricked into serving some dried up old hag-queen of a sorceress.*

 *Worse things could happen.*

 Not really.
-But I played along. *Like what?*
+But I play along. *Like what?*

 *I could starve in here!*

 Good ol’, Crimson.
 Always thinking about her stomach.

 Truer words were never spoken.